kmarkindev/kmarkindev/README.md

 ### Hello there 👋

-Currently I'm...
+Currently I
-- 💼 working as a back-end developer (PHP),
+- 💼 work as a back-end developer (PHP),
-- 🌱 learning game development using C++ and all related stuff.
+- 🌱 learn game development using C++ and all related stuff.

 📫 How to reach me: kmarkindev@gmail.com